TimVosch/Aqua/Theory/Orientation/Battery Types.md

 **Nickel-Metal Hydride (NiMH)** — has a higher energy density compared to the NiCd at the expense of reduced cycle life.
 NiMH contains no toxic metals.
 Applications include mobile phones and laptop computers.

 **Lead Acid** — most economical for larger power applications where weight is of little concern.
 The lead acid battery is the preferred choice for hospital equipment, wheelchairs, emergency lighting and UPS systems.
+These batteries are big in size.

 **Lithium Ion (Li‑ion)** — fastest growing battery system.
 Li‑ion is used where high-energy density and lightweight is of prime importance.
 The technology is fragile and a protection circuit is required to assure safety.
 Applications include notebook computers and cellular phones.
 Lithium Ion Polymer (Li‑ion polymer) — offers the attributes of the Li-ion in ultra-slim geometry and simplified packaging.
 Main applications are mobile phones.